We’re Not Wired for Hustle and Scrolling — We’re Wired for Connection

 If safe human connection is limited, you may lean heavily on religion or spirituality.

-If purpose or meaning feels lost, you might over-invest in work or relationships — overworking, or believing that finally finding a partner, getting married, or having kids will “fix” or “save” you.
+If purpose feels lost, you might over-invest in work or relationships—maybe believing that finding a partner, getting married, or having kids will “fix” you.

 If you’re cut off from your body, you may live almost entirely in your head.
-(Hello?!)
+(Common in our culture!)

 Or some other combination.
 You get the idea.